 In the sentence above, the possessive adjective “his” modifies the noun phrase “favorite type of pot roast.”

 After many months, she returned to her home.

-In the sentence above. the possessive adjective “her” modifies the noun “home” and the noun phrase “her home” is the object of the preposition “to.”
+In the sentence above. the possessive adjective “her” modifies the noun “home” and the noun phrase “her home” is the object of the prepmobile “to.”